-Going through separation and not knowing your marital home rights can greatly influence your future, which is why these matters need to be handled properly.
 For example, not being aware of marital home rights may influence the parties’ standard of living.
+One partner may have no place to move to or no money to fend for themselves.
 Having some knowledge regarding your marital home rights may assist you when going through such cases.

-Under Australian law, couples – including same-sex couples – who are living in a genuine domestic basis with each other are said to have a de facto relationship.
+Under Australian family law, couples (including same-sex couples) who are living on a genuine domestic basis with each other are still in a de facto relationship.
+It’s a common misconception that de facto couples don’t have as many rights compared to married couples.

-This relationship depends on the particular circumstances of a couple, so the law has formulated a set of factors to know whether a couple is in a de facto relationship.
+This relationship depends on the particular circumstances of a couple, so the law has formulated a set of factors to determine whether a couple is in a de facto relationship.
 These include:

 - Whether the couple is married